patrickdlandy/climate-resources/README.md

 * 1 metric ton of methane = the same global warming as 25 metric tons of CO2
 * 1 metric ton of nitrous oxide = the same global warming as 298 metric tons of CO2
 * Mass of CO2eq emissions = mass of CO2 emissions + (25 * mass of methane emissions) + (298 * mass of nitrous oxide emissions)
-* Sources: Table 8 in [EPA GHG Emissions Factors Document](https://www.epa.gov/sites/production/files/2020-04/documents/ghg-emission-factors-hub.pdf) and [Useful Summmary](https://climatechangeconnection.org/emissions/co2-equivalents/)
+* Sources: Table 8 in [EPA GHG Emissions Factors Document](https://www.epa.gov/sites/production/files/2020-04/documents/ghg-emission-factors-hub.pdf) and [Useful Summary](https://climatechangeconnection.org/emissions/co2-equivalents/)

 ## Climate Impact of Individuals

 ### Calculating carbon emissions from home energy consumption (most likely your power bills) or from transportation

 * The EPA frequently publishes emissions factors for different fuel sources and for electricity based on region within the United States.
-See Tables 1 and 6 in the EPA document.
+See Tables 1 and 6 in the [EPA document](https://www.epa.gov/sites/production/files/2020-04/documents/ghg-emission-factors-hub.pdf).

 ### Electricity